 2004 President Lambert appoints the Environmental Advisory Council (EAC).

 2006-2007 Environmental Advisory Council develops the initial Sustainability Master Plan.

 2008 Elon hires its first, full-time Sustainability Coordinator, Elaine Durr.

 2009 Elon Commitment Strategic Plan features sustainability under theme eight.

 2010 Climate Action Plan is developed.
 Sustainability Coordinator position evolves into Director of Sustainability.

 2011 Elon becomes a STARS participant and earns a Silver rating.

 Elon University’s Sustainability Policy clearly identifies Elon’s commitment to sustainability and provides a series of goals that will serve as the guiding principles for Elon’s sustainability initiatives.
-It was created using the Sustainability Master Plan as a guide and is meant to complement it rather than supersede it.
+It was created using the initial Sustainability Master Plan as a guide and is meant to complement it rather than supersede it.

 Elon University’s Environmental Advisory Council is a standing Council of faculty, students and staff whose members are appointed by the President.
 Members typically serve a two-year term.
 The role of the Council is to raise awareness of environmental issues and sustainable practices and promote environmental awareness.
 The Council may make recommendations to the President on new sustainability initiatives to undertake or improvements to current initiatives.

 The current Council members are as follows: